 Do you have a friend who drops by whilst walking her dog who poos on your lawn and then leaves without clearing it up?

 - Do you have a friend that keeps trying to get into your garden even when you have shut the gate?

 - What about the friend who gets upset when you don’t invite them into your garden because you want to sunbathe alone?

 - Or even the ‘helpful’ Mother-in-Law who pops in to mow your lawn while you’re out shopping?

-I also have a free training ‘How to Safeguard your Child against Frenemies, Tricky People and Meanies.’ which will help you to understand these dynamics more and how your can help your child take back their power.
+I also have a training ‘How to Safeguard your Child against Frenemies, Tricky People and Meanies.’ which will help you to understand these dynamics more and how your can help your child take back their power.

 Children feel unsafe without boundaries

 I want children to know, that if anybody makes them feel uncomfortable, they can leave.
 I want them to know that anybody who does not respect our boundaries and crosses them, are showing they cannot be trusted.
 This changes your relationship with them.
 They have their own agenda.
 I want children to know that good friends who love them will not trample on their boundaries or treat them disrespectfully.
 I teach them how to set boundaries, how to respect themselves and how to pick the right friends who bring out the best in them in my ‘Be Your Own Best Friend’ course.
 You can read more about it here.

 The reason most people don’t set boundaries is because they fear losing a friend or maybe even somebody’s love.
 When in fact, you never lose anybody by setting a boundary.
 You have already lost them.
 The relationship is not a healthy one if you are not being respected, heard or treated with kindness.

 If you want to learn more about boundaries and why they are essential, you might want to check out my new online learning pack: No More Power Struggles.